Mutations of splitting maximal modifying modules: The case of reflexive polygons: Preliminaries

 For an MM $R$-module $M$, we can obtain reflexive tilting $\End_R(M)$-modules as follows.
-Note that, for an $R$-algebra $\Lambda$, we say that $M\in\mc\Lambda$ is a \emph{reflexive $\Lambda$-module} if it is reflexive as an $R$-module.
+Here, for an $R$-algebra $\Lambda$, we say that $M\in\mc\Lambda$ is a \emph{reflexive $\Lambda$-module} if it is reflexive as an $R$-module.